Make Training Effective and Fun With Virtual Reality!

 Sarah Cooke 00:02

 Hello and welcome to The Credit Union Connection.
 My name is Sarah Snell Cooke, and I am your host today.
-I am here, very lucky to be here with the folks from Aequilibrium and ENT Credit Union.
+I am here, very lucky to be here with the folks from Aequilibrium and Ent Credit Union.
 From Aequilibrium, we have founder and CEO, Adrian Moise.
 Welcome

 Adrian Moise 00:21